Course Brief

 The technique is especially useful in assessment and formulation, changing unhelpful cognitions, exploring new ways of thinking about things, problem solving and devising behavioural experiments.
 It also acts as a useful counter balance to any therapist tendencies towards “psycho-bulldozing” (Westbrook 2007).
 It helps develop therapist skill both in making no assumptions whatsoever about the client’s experience (until the client has told you) and fine-tuning the therapist’s curiosity about the client’s view of things.

-This course is part of the training programme that enables you to complete the BPS Approved Diploma in Cognitive Behavioural Therapy, and other Certificates in CBT.
+This course is part of the training programme that enables you to complete the BPS Approved Master Practitioner Diploma in CBT.
 You can build up gradually your CBT training portfolio by attending all the courses within the programme at the pace that suits you.
 All your training hours will be calculated, recorded in an individual validated log and accumulated towards your full Diploma or Certificate.

 This highly experiential and practical course is delivered LIVE in the room or on Zoom over two consecutive days.